kevinfiol/otto/README.md

 // Choices array
 var choices = ['apple', 'banana', 'avocado', 'tomato', 'kiwi'];

+// Choices can also be object literals with custom properties
+// `label` is required.
+Both `value` and `matchOn` are optional. var otherChoices = [
+	{
+		// What the user sees
+		label: 'apple',

+		// What the input gets populated with upon selection
+		value: 'A red delicious fruit',

+		// What Otto will match on
+		matchOn: 'apple APPLE red fruit grannysmith'
+	},

+	// Other example.
+	{ label: 'banana', value: 'Monkey Bananas', matchOn: 'monkey yellow banana' }
+];

 // Config Object (Optional)
 var config = {
 	// Minimum characters before results are filtered; Default is 3